BrodaNoel/duix/README.md

 If your team is not feeling very well with the current State Managers complexity, I'd say that you should try this tool.
 But, due to it's not in the `declarative hype`, I'd preffer to say: DON'T USE IT!

 ## The `duix` approach
-`duix` just have a state that is just a plain object, and some listeners (publish-subscribers) that are gonna be called every time the subscribed-value value change.
+`duix` just have a state that is just a plain object, and some listeners (publish-subscribers) that are gonna be called every time the subscribed-value change.

 ## The Counter Example
 1. `Buttons` component is gonna add or subtract.